The current TSP Timing strategy has outperformed the C fund for 16 straight years, and is on track to do it again in 2020.

 “Thanks again for the product.
 I was up reading it last night, and I got to admit, this is VERY IMPRESSIVE!
 I haven’t put pen to paper yet or started working in the Excel worksheets, but I am blown away at all that you did.
 Thank you for putting this together.” – W.V., California

 You’re skeptical, and that’s good.
-Continue on and you’ll learn why this is for real, not a hocus pocus snake-oil sales pitch.
+Continue on and you’ll learn why this is for real, not a hocus-pocus snake-oil sales pitch.

 TSP Timing is not affiliated with or sanctioned by the United States government, the Federal Retirement Thrift Investing Board, or the Thrift Savings Plan.
+There are no guarantees that past performance will match future results.